abumuawiyah/uidevelopersurgesh/content/blog/library/index.md

 ### Reusable
 It's very important to create reusable component that strictly follow the rules
 - component have to be isolated
-- component to be free from specificity
+- component to be free from app-specific

 #### isolated
-The objective to provide isolation is to ensure component developed didn't override other components and it's scope never exposed to the outsider and prevent from be overrided.
+The objective of isolation is to ensure component developed didn't override other components and the component scope never exposed to the outsider and prevent it to be overrided.

-#### specificity
+#### free from app-specific
-Abusing code with specificity always exposing coding into bespoke style.
+Abusing code with app-specific always exposing coding into conditional way.
-And the JavaScript is poor on supporting bespoke style as it's not strong type language by default.

-Here is simple illustration:
+Here is the simple illustration:

 ```js
  if (invoker === 'app1') {